 Terms and Conditions

-Although iCapture owns the data storage, databases and the iCapture Site, you retain all rights to your data.
+Although iCapture owns the data storage, databases, and the iCapture website, you retain all rights to your data.
 We will also not utilize your data in our databases to compete with you, market to your clients, advertise to, or contact them for any other means of profit.

 Cancellation or Termination of the Account